google-marketing-solutions/gps-sgtm-pantheon/sgtm/argos/README.md

 input field

-Follow the [console logging instructions](https://developers.google.com/tag-platform/tag-manager/server-side/cloud-run-setup-guide?provisioning=manual#optional_disable_logging) to filter out
+Follow the [console logging instructions](https://developers.google.com/tag-platform/tag-manager/server-side/cloud-run-setup-guide?provisioning=manual#optional_disable_logging) to filter out the logs coming from the Argos tag using the custom message you've set up.

+Note: logging all events can be very expensive, especially for servers with a significant amount of traffic.
+It is possible to choose to only log specific messages by following the instructions linked in the previous paragraph.

-Note: this will mean that the tag logs twice if you have also selected "Log to console in preview mode when there is an error"
+Note: this will mean that the tag logs twice in preview mode if you have also selected "Log to console in preview mode when there is an error".

 ## Disclaimer